Riders’ Guide to GNHTD ADA Services

 When an application is received, it is reviewed and a decision is made to whether that applicant needs to come in for a reassessment.

 Riders who do not contact GNHTD prior to their expiration date, will be made inactive and not be able to use the service.

 Sign a release for the certifying agency in Connecticut, so that GNHTD can request the certifying materials from that agency

 Our goal at GNHTD is to ensure that all riders have a safe and comfortable trip.
 GNHTD has instituted specific policies and procedures.
 Any individual that engages in violent, seriously disruptive, or illegal conduct, or represents a direct threat to the health or safety of others will be addressed.

 Note: CT Public Act No. 09-191 makes it a felony to assault a public transit employee.

 Violations that may result in suspension of a rider’s service include but are not limited to:

-- Use of profanity and /or racial comments in an abusive or threating manner towards agency personnel or other riders
+Comments, racially charged remarks, and/or use of profanity made in an abusive or threating manner towards agency personnel or other riders